 PROGRAMME OUTLINE

-Academic Literacies Writing Programme, a division of Learning Development in LTCOLLAB (formerly the Writing Centre), offers academic workshops and support regarding different aspects of academic writing in learning and teaching.
+The Academic Literacies Writing Programme (formerly, the writing centre), a division of Learning Development in LT COLLAB, offers academic workshops and support for various aspects of academic writing in learning and teaching.
 This includes focusing on various literacies required in a digital age.
-The Academic Literacies practitioners work with both educators and students, attempting to jointly implement suitable approaches to the learning and teaching of academic writing.
-In addition, the specially trained and competent writing respondents provide constructive reviews to draft writing, which is submitted online by students.
-We reflect on the processes of learning and teaching in collaboration with both lecturers and students to support enhancing academic success in Higher Education at Nelson Mandela University and beyond (updated from Report on Academic Literacies: Writing; Fransman, 2017).
+Academic literacies practitioners work with both educators and students to implement suitable approaches to the learning and teaching of academic writing.
+In addition, the specially trained writing respondents provide constructive feedback on draft writing, which is submitted online by students.
+We reflect on the processes of learning and teaching in collaboration with both lecturers and students to enhance academic success in higher education at Nelson Mandela University and beyond (updated from Report on Academic Literacies: Writing; Fransman, 2017).

 BRIEF SUMMARY OF HOW WE WORK